-Given any diagram $D$ of $L$, one may a color the complementary regions of $D$ in the projection sphere $S^2$ black and white in chessboard fashion. \footnote{That is, so that regions of the same color meet only at crossing points.} One may then construct spanning surfaces $B$ and $W$ for $L$ such that $B$ projects into the black regions, $W$ projects into the white, and $B$ and $W$ intersect in {\it vertical arcs} which project to the the crossings of $D$.
-Call the surfaces $B$ and $W$ the {\it chessboards} from $D$.
-Figure \ref{Fi:BW} illustrates chessboards near a crossing.
+Given any diagram $D$ of $L$, one may a color the complementary regions of $D$ in the projection sphere $S^2$ black and white in checkerboard fashion. \footnote{That is, so that regions of the same color meet only at crossing points.} See Figure \ref{Fi:Checkerboards}.
+One may then construct spanning surfaces $B$ and $W$ for $L$ such that $B$ projects to the black regions, $W$ projects to the white, and $B$ and $W$ intersect in {\it vertical arcs} which project to the the crossings of $D$.
+Call the surfaces $B$ and $W$ the {\it checkerboard surfaces} from $D$.